Social anxiety disorderPhobia - social; Anxiety disorder - social; Social phobia; SAD - social anxiety disorder

 Exams and Tests

-The health care provider will look at your history of phobia, and will get a description of the behavior from you, your family, and friends.
+The health care provider will look at your history of social anxiety and will get a description of the behavior from you, your family, and friends.

 - Cognitive behavioral therapy helps you understand and change the thoughts that are causing your condition, as well as learn to recognize and replace panic-causing thoughts.